MPMoughan/animate.css/README.md

 #Animate.css

+Forked repo for animate.css on 2/5/2015
+Added index.html file to play around with animate a bit Matt Moughan

 *Just-add-water CSS animation*

 `animate.css` is a bunch of cool, fun, and cross-browser animations for you to use in your projects.
 Great for emphasis, home pages, sliders, and general just-add-water-awesomeness.